 How prayer and meditation can influence our daily lives

 Prayer is a staple of religion.
 If you don’t follow any particular religion then perhaps you meditate.
 The point is, humans by and large are tuned to opening their minds to some kind of external power or tranquility.
 For many, this opening of their minds provides a sense of security and peace as they feel heard, accepted and cared for.
 So, is prayer a commodity that should be passed out to and encouraged among the masses?
 Is it an elixir that can be taken to cure what ails you?
 How does prayer even work?
 What are its key ingredients and what is its process – or is there one?
-Can prayer, will prayer, change your life?
+Can prayer and meditation change your life?
+What should we be praying for?

 Prayer is such an enormous subject with so many adaptations that we need to take a breath and just focus on a few simple aspects.
 I figure the best approach would be to directly deal with the primary question: “Will prayer change your life?” with one minor adjustment – “Will prayer change most people’s lives?”
 As I see it, the answer to this question is a resounding “probably not!”
 Why say such a thing?
 That, my friend, is a really important question, so let’s go there…